PeterMarshall29/book1/jupyternotebooks/for_loops.md

 (forever)=
 ## Forever
 The for-statement parentheses may not be empty - the compiler will not permit it.

-The minimum content is `(;;)`.
+The minimum argument to the for-statement is `(;;)`.

 `for(;;){}` is a way to specify an infinite loop; sometimes called a for-ever statement..